MacArthur Foundation Award for Creative and Effective Institutions

 We invest in our own capacity to be reliable partners, big-picture thinkers, and a model for promoting partnership-centric approaches and wellbeing as an organization and in the larger field.

 Beginning in 1996, a small group of leaders from the forest industry, philanthropic community, and environmental groups began to meet to consider the array of challenges facing forest conservation and to identify common ground.
 Participants in these meetings recognized the respective contributions and limits of their own institutions and decided to create a new organization, Forest Trends, to expand this work of bridging traditional divides and promoting market-based approaches to forest conservation.

 In 1998, the group agreed on an organizational model for the new organization.
 Forest Trends would be a small, nimble, and responsive non-profit organization with three principal roles: convening market players to advance market transformations, generating and disseminating critical information to market players, and facilitating deals between different critical links in the value chains of new forestry.

-This history, this Board, and our focus on market approaches are Forest Trends’ unique strengths.
-The Board is unusual in that it internalizes the wide diversity of opinion and interest active in global forest issues, yet is bound by the common desire to increase the contribution of markets to forest conservation and the livelihoods of people.
+Our history, our Board, and our focus on market approaches are Forest Trends’ unique strengths.
+The Board is unusual in that it reflects the wide diversity of opinions and interests active in global forest issues, yet is bound by the common desire to increase the contribution of markets to forest conservation and the livelihoods of people.